SM City Fairview: Parkway (Annex 3)

 Annex 3 or the Parkway measured a total gross floor area of 109,261 m2.
 The Parkway (Annex 3) has a long hallway to connect three buildings at the back.
-The new expansion building has a house of few hundreds of tenants, a 2-floor parking building, five BPO towers (as of 2021, there are 3 towers currently built) and a rooftop garden.
+The new expansion building has a house of few hundreds of tenants, a 2-floor parking building, five BPO towers and a rooftop garden.
 The SM Supermarket and SM Hypermarket has built their new entrance and exit to access The Parkway.
 It has been relaunched the same day when The Parkway opened.

 The Fairview campus of the National University is located in one of the Fairview Towers, the mall's BPO towers.
 The first BPO Tower (Belfast Side) has been occupied by a private company and is operating since 2019.
-The remaining two BPO towers will be completed between 2021 and 2022.
+The remaining three towers were completed in 2021, 2022, and 2023 respectively.
 The Parkway officially opened its doors on April 27, 2019, with many activities and guests.